-Daniel is one of a select number of Canadian theatre professionals who also work regularly in New York, and he has acted at virtually all the theatres in Alberta, as well as many across Canada.
+Daniel is one of a select number of Canadian theatre professionals who have also worked often in New York.
+For example, just this past September he was back in New York City directing a public reading of one of his plays for Voyage Theater Company.
+And Daniel has acted at virtually all the theatres in Alberta, as well as many across Canada.

 And he continues to work in film and TV.
-Most recently he co-wrote and co-directed the Indie film, Burned, (with student Vera Neverkevich) which has won awards at Film Festivals in Italy, Thailand, Norway, Houston and Romania.
-(Click on the button below to watch the film)
+He co-wrote and co-directed the Indie film, Burned, (with former student Vera Neverkevich) which has won awards at Film Festivals in Italy, Thailand, Norway, Houston and Romania.
+(Click on the button below to watch the film).
+He is also co-writing a new feature film with Vera called Polynia, which was recently accepted into the prestigious Stowe Story Labs.
+Daniel and Vera were there this past fall.

-He’s had major supporting roles in American feature films, acted with Academy Award winners, guest-starred on TV series and Movies-of-the-Week, and sits on the National Council of ACTRA (the national union of Professional Film and TV Performers) besides serving 6 years on the National Council of CAEA (“Equity”; the national stage performers union).
+He’s had major supporting roles in American feature films, acted with Academy Award and Emmy Award winners, guest-starred on TV series and Movies-of-the-Week, and spent 10 years on the National Council of ACTRA (the national union of Professional Film and TV Performers) besides serving 6 years on the National Council of CAEA (“Equity”; the stage performers union).

 Daniel's plays have been seen across North America (50+ productions and counting); in Calgary at ATP, Quest, Ground Zero & Lunchbox; in Edmonton at the Citadel, Workshop West, Chinook & The Fringe, and in the U.S. in Chicago, L.A., St. Louis, Pittsburgh and several times in New York.
-His play, Intermission, premiered in 2014 at the Clurman Theater on Theater Row in Times Square.
-He’s also created musicals for ATP, the Charlottetown Festival, Lunchbox, the Globe Theatre, the Edmonton Fringe and Workshop West, and performed in musicals at Theatre Calgary, Workshop West and Lunchbox.
-Daniel has also directed many times in Calgary, Edmonton, Saskatoon and Winnipeg, and was Playwright-in-Residence at Workshop West (Edmonton) and ATP.
+His play, Intermission, premiered at the Clurman Theater in Theater Row on Times Square.
+He has also created musicals for ATP, the Charlottetown Festival, Lunchbox, the Globe Theatre, the Edmonton Fringe and Workshop West, and performed in musicals at Theatre Calgary, Workshop West and Lunchbox.
+Daniel has also directed many times in Calgary, Edmonton, Saskatoon and Winnipeg, and was Playwright-in-Residence at Workshop West (Edmonton) and ATP (Calgary).

 Daniel first taught at the Saidye Bronfmann Centre (now called the Segal Centre) in Montreal, and then ran the Writer’s Group at ATP, from ‘89 to ‘94.
-In the mid-90s he ran - and taught at - the Theatre Calgary School, and then founded and ran the EPCOR CENTRE Theatre School (now: Arts Commons); in 2005 he left EPCOR to found Quest Theatre School.
-Nine years ago he established Calgary Actors’ Studio, with over 3000 students so far.
+In the mid-90s he ran - and taught at - the Theatre Calgary School, and then founded and ran the EPCOR CENTRE Theatre School (now: Arts Commons); in 2005 he left to found Quest Theatre School.
+In 2010 he established Calgary Actors’ Studio, with almost 5000 students so far.

 Links (more about Daniel Libman):